5 of the Best 55 Plus Communities in Florida

 This award-winning community is a joint venture between Minto Communities and singer Jimmy Buffett’s Margaritaville Holdings.
 Its success has resulted in two more retirement communities modeled after the original location in Daytona Beach.

-Named a top community by Where to Retire Magazine, residents of this community can enjoy a private beach club overlooking the Atlantic Ocean.
-Many features are included as the standard on homes in Latitude Margaritaville — appliances, warranties, and energy efficiency.
+Residents can enjoy a private beach club overlooking the Atlantic Ocean.
+Many features are included as standard in homes at Latitude Margaritaville, namely appliances, warranties, and energy efficiency.
 Community amenities also include a pet spa, bandshell, tiki bars, and a resort-style pool.

 Location: Daytona Beach (this brand also has communities in Panama City Beach, Florida, and Hilton Head, South Carolina)